apache/rocketmq-operator/README.md

 We can see that there are 1 name service Pods running on 1 nodes and their IP addresses.
 Modify the ```nameServers``` field in the ```rocketmq_v1alpha1_broker_cr.yaml``` file using the IP addresses.

-3. Deploy the RocketMQ broker clusters by running:
+2. Deploy the RocketMQ broker clusters by running:
 ```
 $ kubectl apply -f example/rocketmq_v1alpha1_broker_cr.yaml
 broker.rocketmq.apache.org/broker created
 ```

-After a while after the Containers are created, the Kubernetes clusters status should be like:
+After a while the Broker Containers will be created, the Kubernetes clusters status should be like:

 ```
 $ kubectl get pods -owide